Best Chest Freezer Review – Top 5 Coolest List For Jan. 2019 with Buying Guide

 4. Midea WHS-185C1 Single Door Chest Freezer

 10 cubic feet is a lot of freezer space for many families, who simply want “an additional freezer” to handle the overflow from their kitchen unit.
 The Midea WHS-185C1 is an economical choice that serves that purpose well, offering five cubic feet of interior space at a very affordable price.
-(There are two other models in this Midea line, a seven-cubic foot chest freezer for $250, and a 3.5 cubic foot model for the same price as the larger one we’re reviewing – no, we don’t understand pricing sometimes, either.)
+(There are two other models in this Midea line, a seven-cubic foot chest freezer, and a 3.5 cubic foot model for the same price as the larger one we’re reviewing – no, we don’t understand pricing sometimes, either.)

 How does Midea do it at much lower prices?
 For starters, the freezer is made of iron with a stainless steel door; not quite as attractive as the units we’ve looked at so far but more than acceptable for a basement or garage.
 Then there’s only one storage basket, no defrost drain (this is once again a non-auto-defrost model), no lock or interior lighting.
 It’s also not Energy Star certified, and has a somewhat high (for this size of freezer) annual operating cost of $26.